 I used Vallarta by Boat for my tour.
 This is an all day tour that heads out around 9am and returns at 5pm.
 The ride to the islands was about an hour and half.
-It takes a little longer if you stop in Nueva Vallarta and pick up more passengers.
+It might take a little longer if you stop in Nueva Vallarta to pick up more passengers.
 The tour is offered in Spanish and English.
 Since there were a lot of whales that day, they stopped frequently to let us get a closer look.

 Once at the islands, kayaks and stand up paddles boards were available for use.
 Other groups were taken to see the beach and caves.
 If you choose to swim by the caves, be careful to watch for sea urchins.
 You are not allowed to take your sunglasses or cameras with you when you get off the boat.
 I think a GoPro would be ok.

 Lunch, included in the price of the ticket, was served and they opened the bar, after all the activities and tours were completed.
-Breakfast was also included but it’s just a continental breakfast.
-If you are looking for something a little hardier, there are other vendors and restaurants at the marina.
+Breakfast was also included but it was only a continental breakfast.
+If you are looking for something a little substantial, there are vendors and restaurants at the marina.
 Lunch on the boat consisted of three different salads and ceviche.
-Snacks were available for purchase but I felt like they were a bit pricey.
+You could buy snacks on board but I felt like they were a bit pricey.
 You would do better to carry something with you.

 Southerner Says: Remember to carry some small bills to tip the crew.

 Expect to spend around $80 USD for your ticket.
 If you leave from the marina in Puerto Vallarta, you will also have to pay a port fee of $25.50 pesos or roughly $1.40 USD depending on the exchange rate.
 There is also a fee to SEMARNAT, The Secretariat of Environment and Natural Resources, for preservation of the park.
-I cannot remember how much I paid for this but this is your entrance fee to the park that everyone has to pay and it’s minimal.
+I cannot remember how much I paid for this, but it’s your entrance fee to the park that everyone is required to pay and it’s a minimal fee.
 They will give you a bracelet to wear showing that you paid.

 If you are in Punta Mita, you can hire a panga, or small boat to take you to the islands.
 You should be able to locate someone next to the Si Senor restaurant where all the pangas are tied up.
 There is a Cooperativo de Turismo office nearby where you can purchase the SEMARNAT bracelet as well but you should not have to pay a marina fee.
 The trip out to the islands is about fifteen minutes.
 From Punta Mita the price of going out to the islands would have to be negotiated on an individual basis.

-When planning to visit, please choose a reputable, ethical company or person that will abide by the requirements.
-Remember the “leave no trace take nothing but photos” practice is not restricted to borders.
+When planning to visit, please choose a reputable, ethical company or person that will abide by the requirements that have been imposed.
+You should also remember the “leave no trace take nothing but photos” practice is not restricted to borders.

-If you are looking for other fun towns and beaches in the area, check out my post about Sayulita, Nayarit.
+If you are looking for other fun things to and beaches in the area, check out my post about Sayulita, Nayarit.
 Enjoy!

 Sharing is caring.
 Please pin my info if you found it useful.